cdap-guides/cdap-kafka-ingest-guide/README.md

 - Build a realtime [Flow](http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/flows-flowlets/index.html)
   that subscribes to a Kafka topic;
-- Build a Flowlet using the [cdap-kafka-pack library](https://github.com/caskdata/cdap-packs);
+- Use the [cdap-kafka-pack library](https://github.com/caskdata/cdap-packs) to build a Flowlet to consume from Kafka;
 - Use a
   [Dataset](http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/datasets/index.html)
   to persist the results of the analysis; and